Whether you're searching for the best ice cream on the island, or a quiet garden-like cafe, discover the best of Mallorca at these five cafes.

 Calle San Miguel, 53 Palma de Mallorca, Baleares España

 Historic and lively, this cafe/restaurant sits in the heart of Palma in the beloved Placa del Rei Joan Carles I. Operating since 1936, a mix of locals and tourists flock to Bar Bosch to devour some of the best flavors in town.
 Known for the langostas, these homemade lobster-shaped bread rolls stuffed with some of the best stuff from the land.
 There are not too many veggie options, but the potato omelet is hearty and filling.
+The cafe features a mix of indoor and outdoor seating.
+I recommend sitting outdoors to enjoy the weather and to people watch.

 Plaza Rei Joan Carles I, 6 Bajos